Today we launch Denver Institute for Faith & Work, a new nonprofit dedicated to the integration of faith and work.

 Because of this, there is a dire lack of institutions coming alongside of Christians in retail, art, architecture, the trades, technology, and a host of other fields.
 Money is obviously important for both work and the economy, but it is the rare scientist or journalist who begins their career thinking they're getting into their field “as a business.”
 What is needed is both a broader, inter-disciplinary faith and work organization and more industry-specific events that can help people with the specific challenges of their work and field.

-Most faith and work organizations are separated from the life of the church.
 Faith and work ministries can tend to be anti-clerical.
-“The church doesn’t understand my work.
+“The church doesn't understand my work.
 My pastor has never even once came and visited me in the office.
-Pastors don’t even know how to handle their finances; how could I trust their leadership?”
+Pastors don't even know how to handle their finances; how could I trust their leadership?”
 Because many Christian professional societies and faith and work ministries were launched due to a perceived failing of the church, many have lost their proper foundation in the life of the local church.

 Yet when this happens, many initiatives quickly become theologically thin, reducing the “faith” part of “faith and work” to nothing more than a few Bible verses supporting the status quo.
 Apart from the rich theological underpinnings of pastoral leadership and the proper foundation of Christian orthodoxy, too many organizations never truly grasp the depth of the challenge the gospel poses to a world that worships a pantheon of gods, both at work and at home.